 We’ve always had an office staff of less than 10 people.
 It’s very, very close.
 Things got…strained.

 In January of 2016, Retiring Coworker retired, Replacement (trained-for-a-year) Coworker (RC2) moved into her spot, and Replacement Coworker’s sister (RCS) was hired for the specific reasons of “in case one of us has to go on vacation/be out”.
-RCS had a primary function of being an assistant to RC2, however I was told by my manager that yes, RCS was also able to help me with basic things (phones, copies, filing, etc).
-Note: there were now 2 full time people doing the work of 1 person, and I was getting no help with my workload from anyone.
+RCS had a primary function of being an assistant to RC2, however I was told specifically by management that RCS would be helping me with basic things (phones, copies, filing, etc).
+This meant that there were now TWO full time people doing the work that ONE person had done for years, and I was getting no help with my workload from anyone.
 This included having to answer all the calls, all the time and help all the walk-ins, all the time.
 In the span of one shift where I had an off-site meeting, I came back to 24 voicemails.
+I’ve been frequently told by customers that if I personally am not available or not in the office, they are told to call back when I am.

 And so, after therapy and hard work and medication and asking for help and TELLING people I needed help and then EMAILING requests for help and the only thing changing was my pile of work getting larger, my stress leave for 6/28/16 – 8/9/16 was approved.